azadbolour/boardgame/BACKLOG.md

 - Use LoggingT after ReaderT in transformer stack.

 - Separate GameState from Game in Haskell server.

-- Use NoContent instead of () in Servant API.

 - Logging in server.
 How to restrict logging level in logging-effect?